otrenav/old-personal-website/content/pages/quotes.md

 "You're extraordinary.
 There will be mediocre people who will resent you for they stand in your shadow.
 Don't make yourself smaller to accommodate them.
 Embrace your gift." —Anonymous

+"We are not here to do what has already been done." —(?)

+"It does not matter to have thought great things before the work" —(?)

+"We're painting for ourselves, not for the jury." —(?)

+"Instead of asking 'Do you like this idea?', ask 'What's wrong with this idea?'"
+—Reid Hoffman

+"People need permission to give you negative feedback.
+Encourage that." —Michael Dearing

+"If the vision/objective is not big enough, you won't get through the bad times" —(?)